 Pōhaku represents Papahānaumoku - Earth Mother, bearer of islands, and the oldest mo'olelo (story) of Hawai'i.
 It is the firm foundation of that which we are building together. - Kumu Hula Kaleo Trinidad

 (Who We Are)

 E Ala E Hawaiian Cultural Center (EHCC) is a 501(c)(3) non-profit Hawaiian cultural organization formed in Virginia in December 2017 to preserve and perpetuate the vibrancy of the Native Hawaiian people and culture.
 The organization was founded with a shared vision and common values to help create an inclusive community for people from all backgrounds who desire to come together in the spirit of aloha.

-In the first two years of operation, through cultural courses, workshops, seminars, events, and activities in the National Capital Region to include hula (dance), 'ōlelo (language), oli (chant), cooking classes, Hawaiian kākau (tattoo), and Hawaiian fashion, EHCC exceeded the early expectations for what the organization would accomplish.
-Our strategic plan expands on the activities performed to date and frames and implements the next steps toward achieving the broader mission and vision.
+In the first two years of operation, cultural courses, workshops, seminars, events, and activities in the National Capital Region include hula (dance), 'ōlelo (language), oli (chant), cooking classes, kākau (tattoo), and Hawaiian fashion, Our strategic plan expands on the activities performed to date and frames and implements the next steps toward achieving the broader mission and vision.